Does your church want to reach the people in your community who are searching for God or a new church home?

 I had to tell him the only way his church would ever appear in the local search results for that city is it if moved closer to the city or planted a new church/campus in the city.

 If your church happens to be located close to the center of your city, you have a built in advantage over other churches.
-If your church is on the outskirts, you’re at a disadvantage and will have to work harder to optimize the things you can change.
+If your church is on the outskirts, you’re at a disadvantage and will have to work harder to optimize things you can change.

 5 Ways to Improve Your Church’s Local Search Results